Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 He dismissed me with a wave of his hand, glancing down at his body.
 "How…?"

-"I believe a 'thank you Sakura', would do just nice," I said, quirking an eyebrow.
+"I believe a 'thank you, Sakura', would do just nice," I said, smirking.

 His eyes widened as he looked up at me.
 "You… saved my life."